 - 1. Embodied carbon reporting - a.
-All large-scale major new residential developments (50 dwellings or more) and non-residential developments (5,000 m floorspace or more) developments are required to complete a whole-life carbon assessment in accordance with RICS Whole Life Carbon Assessment guidance with BS EN 15978 standard.
+All large-scale major new residential developments (50 dwellings or more) and non-residential developments (5,000 m2 floorspace or more) developments are required to complete a whole-life carbon assessment in accordance with RICS Whole Life Carbon Assessment guidance with BS EN 15978 standard.
 The assessment should be based on the most appropriate and up-to-date guidance available that complies with the principles outlined in the BS EN 15978 standard.
-Guidance such as the RICS Whole Life Carbon Assessment guidance (2nd edition) may be used, among others.
+Guidance such as the RICS Whole Life Carbon Assessment guidance (2nd edition) may be used, among others. - 2.
+Limiting embodied carbon - a.

-- a.
 Positive weight will be given to applications that can demonstrate embodied carbon (RICS/BS 15978 modules A1 A5) that is limited to 600 kgCO2e/m2 GIA. - 3.
 Building end-of-life - a.
 All new buildings should be designed to enable easy material re-use and disassembly, subsequently reducing the need for end-of-life demolition. - 4.
 Demolition audits - All major development sites that contain existing buildings / structures must carry out a preredevelopment and/or pre-demolition audit, following an well-established industry best practice method (e.g. BRE), for larger structures or significant demolitions. - b.
 For smaller-scale demolitions, such as individual walls or small outbuildings, developers are required to consider material re-use where feasible, without the need for a full audit.
 A simplified, proportionate approach should be taken to assess potential material recovery and reuse. - 5.
-Narrative on embodied carbon in minor development a.
+Narrative on embodied carbon in minor development - a.
 Proposals for new development of one or more homes or ≥100m2 non-domestic floor space, but below the size thresholds for embodied carbon reporting and targets as noted above, should include a general narrative on the options considered (and where possible, the decisions made) to minimise the embodied carbon of the proposed development.

-carbon/#:~:text=Embodied%20carbon%20refers%20to%20the.of%20a%20building%20or%20infrastructure.
+35 UKGBC (2024) Embodied carbon.
+Available at: https://ukgbc.org/our-work/topics/advancing-net-zero/embodied-carbon/#:~:text=Embodied%20carbon%20refers%20to%20the.of%20a%20building%20or%20infrastructure.
 [Date accessed: 17/04/25]